 Holy Rosary School will engage with the parents/carers of students at risk of anaphylaxis to develop risk minimisation strategies and management strategies.
-The School will also take reasonable steps to ensure each staff member has adequate knowledge about allergies, anaphylaxis and the school's expectations in responding to an anaphylactic reaction.
+The principal will also take reasonable steps to ensure each staff member has adequate knowledge about allergies, anaphylaxis and the school's expectations in responding to an anaphylactic reaction.
 The principal will purchase additional adrenaline autoinjectors for general use.
+They will decide on the type or brand of adrenaline autoinjector that is purchased for general use.
 These will be stored in the sick bay/first aide room and/or in the school's portable first aid kit as required.

 As reflected in Ministerial Order 706 and the school's enrolment agreement, parents/guardians/carers are required to provide the school with up to date medical information to enable the school to carry out its duty of care.
 Parents/guardians/carers are responsible for the provision of an updated Individual Action Plan (ASCIA Action Plan) signed by the treating medical practitioner together with a recent photo of their child and any medications and autoinjectors referenced in the plan and recommended for administration.
 Parents/guardians/carers are also responsible for replacing the recommended medication and/or autoinjectors prior to their expiry date.
-Holy Rosary School will store and display completed ASCIA Action Plans to facilitate access for staff e.g. in staff working areas, sick bay and class teacher manuals.
+The principal will ensure the storage and display of completed ASCIA Action Plans to facilitate access for staff e.g. in staff working areas, sick bay and class teacher manuals.
 Parents/guardians/carers must participate in an annual Program Support Group meeting to revise their child's anaphylaxis management plan and update the plan based on medical advice.